-This article introduces how to extend C drive in Windows Server 2008 r2, 3 ways to extend C drive partition on Server 2008 without losing data.
+This article introduces full solution to extend C drive in Windows Server 2008 r2, select the corresponding method according to your own disk partition configuration.

 In Windows 2008 server, the most common issue is that the system C drive is getting full, because many kinds of files are saving into C drive continuously.
 To solve this problem, if you contact support from server OEM manufacturer, they'll tell you to back up everything, delete and recreate volumes, finally restore from backup.
 To a server with large amount of files, it may cost a whole day to complete this task.
-The fastest way is expanding C drive partition.
+The fastest way is extending C drive with another partition or disk.

-To extend C drive in Windows Server 2008, there are 2 kinds of tools - built-in Disk Management and third party partition editor software.
-In this article, I'll show you 3 ways to extend C drive partition for Server 2008 with both tools.
+To extend C drive in Windows Server 2008 and R2, there are 2 kinds of tools - built-in Disk Management and third party partition editor software.
+In this article, I'll show you detailed steps to extend C drive volume in Server 2008 with both tools.

-Better than previous version, Windows Server 2008 Disk Management has new Extend Volume function to help increase partition size without losing data.
-However, it can only expand C drive by deleting the contiguous partition on the right (D: in most cases).
+However, it can only expand C drive by deleting the contiguous partition on the right (D: or E).
 If there's no right contiguous partition or you cannot delete it, you cannot extend C drive in Server 2008 Disk Management.

 There's another new Shrink Volume function added, some people may ask why not shrinking D to expand C drive.
-Because Disk Management cannot extend a volume by shrinking another one.
+Because Unallocated space that shrunk from a partition via Shrink Volume cannot be extended to other partition with Extend Volume function.
 As you see in the screenshot, Extend Volume is disabled for C and E drive after shrinking D.

 - Transfer all files in D drive to other place.
-(Confirm no programs or Windows services are installed in this partition.)
+(Make sure no programs or Windows services are installed in this partition.)

 - Press Windows and R on keyboard to launch Run, type diskmgmt.msc and press Enter to open Disk Management.